paulo3011/sparkfy/project2/readme.md

 We should create the tables with keys and clustering keys organized in this way:

+"The sequence in which columns appear should reflect how the data is partitioned and the order of the data within the partitions."
+(Udacity)

 ```sql
 CREATE TABLE mytable (
    key int,